Matesanz/Matesanz.github.io/docs/talks.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## 🤖 Intro to Python and Reinforcement Learning - (2020-03 / 2020-04)

+As the **organizers of the Malaga AI association** me and my friend [Quino](https://www.linkedin.com/in/quinoterrasa/) conducted an introductory course on reinforcement learning and python with the colaboration of the [Spain AI Association](https://www.spain-ai.com/).
+It consisted on 6 lessons where we talked about the basics of python and showed how to train an agent using Open AI gym library and Tensorflow to solve the cartpole problem.
+It would have been face-to-face, but finally, thanks to Covid, we did it online, reaching up to 200 students per class. 🎉

+!!! success
+    You can find **the video** to this talk in [YouTube](https://www.youtube.com/watch?v=yzJsAr5MxtM&t=14s) (🇪🇸 It is in spanish though...).

+<blockquote class="twitter-tweet"><p lang="es" dir="ltr">🤫Os contaré un secreto:<br><br>Una de las cosas que más me gusta cuando trato de enseñar algo es reducirlo al concepto más sencillo y &quot;evidente&quot; y para ello me preparo con imágenes💡<br><br>Aquí el ejemplo del Algoritmo DQN, famoso por ser el utilizado por <a href="https://twitter.com/DeepMind?ref_src=twsrc%5Etfw">@DeepMind</a> en <a href="https://twitter.com/hashtag/AlphaGo?src=hash&amp;ref_src=twsrc%5Etfw">#AlphaGo</a> 🔥 <a href="https://t.co/gQcZfHtc5M">pic.twitter.com/gQcZfHtc5M</a></p>&mdash; Matesanz (@AIMatesanz) <a href="https://twitter.com/AIMatesanz/status/1244576579713470464?ref_src=twsrc%5Etfw">March 30, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## 🧙 Intro to Generative Adversarial Networks - (2020-17-03)

+Covid hit us and the world stopped, but **impressive movements soon began to emerge**.
+One of them organized by young people tried to bring programming knowledge to the whole world.
+And **this is how the CoronaConf came about**.
+I was one of the first to raise my hand to volunteer and ended up **giving a talk on the introduction to Generative Adversarial Networks**.
+To do this, I brought to the talk the first chapters of the magnificent book **[Generative Deep Learning](https://www.oreilly.com/library/view/generative-deep-learning/9781492041931/)** by David Foster.

+!!! success
+    You can find **the video** down here 👇 (🇪🇸 It is in spanish though...).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/aQtt2eKE2Bc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 🖌️ Intro to Artificial Creativity - (2020-02-26)

 Wow, I remember that one being a really good talk.
 Back then I was doing my **Master's thesis on Generative Adversarial Networks** and I was fascinated by what they could do.
 So I gave a **gentle introduction to GANs** at [Demium](https://demium.com).
 It was really funny, I learnt from my previous talks what to do and I interacted a lot more with the people there and I condensed in one hour, not only the main points of GANs, but also **the code on how to reproduce them using tensorflow** and some **practical applications that could hit in the near future**.
 I still remember that part of the Will Smith's movie "I Robot" (published just 10 years before) where it was suggested that only human beings could compose a symphony or paint an art master piece.